pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

     result[0].each do |client|
       client_command_with_args = client.read_nonblock(1024, exception: false)
       if client_command_with_args.nil?
-        puts "Found a client at eof, closing and removing" client.close
         @clients.delete(client)
       elsif client_command_with_args == :wait_readable
         # There's nothing to read from the client, we don't have to do anything